 The first thing you should always start with is the font size.

-Right now it’s clearly too small.
+Right now, it’s clearly too small.
 I’d say that the font size should be 17px at a minimum.
-But this depends on the rest of your website’s design, and it depends on the actual font face you’re using, because some fonts have smaller letters by design, so you have crank up the font-size in your CSS code (or in your page builder) a bit further.
+But this depends on the rest of your website’s design, and it depends on the actual font face you’re using, because some fonts have smaller letters by design, so you have to crank up the font-size in your CSS code (or in your page builder) a bit further.